dbatten5/maison/README.md

 ## Usage

-Suppose the following `pyproject.toml` lives somewhere in a project directory:
+Suppose the following `pyproject.toml` lives somewhere in a user's directory:

 ```toml
 [tool.acme]